devchuks/simple_shell/README.md

 setenv VARIABLE VALUE - Initialize a new environment VARIABLE with VALUE, or modify an existing VARIABLE with VALUE

 unsetenv VARIABLE - Remove an environment VARIABLE

+cd - Changes the current working directory to the paramenters passed to cd

+exit - Exit the shell

+# Helper Functions

+str_len - Calculates length of a string

+double_free - Free double pointer variables

+single_free - Free n amount of pointers to a string

+print_error - Print a message error when a command is not found

+exec_error - Prints execution error

 # Return Value